brandyodhiambo/TheBibleStudyAPI/README.md

    - A user can be a member of multiple groups
    - A group can have multiple members
    - Many-to-many relationship through the group_members join table

+5. **Users and Study Sessions (as creator)**:
+   - A user can create multiple study sessions
+   - A study session has exactly one creator
+   - One-to-many relationship

+6. **Users and Study Sessions (as attendee)**:
+   - A user can RSVP to multiple study sessions
+   - A study session can have multiple attendees
+   - Many-to-many relationship through the session_rsvps join table

+7. **Groups and Study Sessions**:
+   - A group can have multiple study sessions
+   - A study session belongs to exactly one group
+   - One-to-many relationship

+8. **Study Sessions and RSVPs**:
+   - A study session can have multiple RSVPs
+   - An RSVP belongs to exactly one study session
+   - One-to-many relationship

 ## License
 [MIT License](LICENSE)